-differences based on the type of waters involved or the particular source of soil disturbance should be eliminated.
+of soil disturbance should be eliminated.
 The general rule should focus on the direct and proximate consequences flowing from the construction of public improvements and-subject to defenses and offsets against damages-should provide liability for all damages to property proximately caused by a public improvement as deliberately designed and constructed.

 35 Limitation to "damage to property" will preclude liability for personal injury and preserve this important restriction inherent in the doctrine of inverse condemnation.
-The recommended rule would be remarkably consistent with much of the present law but would avoid the narrow, inhibiting classifications and categorizations now featured and thereby and analysis and reasoned application of the restated rule.
+The recommended rule would be remarkably consistent with much of the present law but would avoid the narrow, inhibiting classifications and categorizations now featured and thereby are all analysis and reasoned application of the restated rule.
 It would,

-^{35. &}quot;Property" in this context should have the same meaning given that term in Article I, Section $1^{l{+}}$, of the California Constitution.
+^{35. &}quot;Property" in this context should have the same meaning given that term in Article I, Section 14, of the California Constitution.